TheAlienSchool/SteppingStones/stone_forgers_way/content/stepping_stones_synthesis.md

 **Key insight:** The stepping stones are not just knowledge; they are **stable attractors** in a semiotic landscape.
 Once a stone is established through repeated use, it becomes easier to step on it again.
 This is the physics of habit, the mechanism by which thought-patterns become self-reinforcing.

-### Magnetism in Plain English: The Seven Octaves as Stepping Stones
+### Stone Cold Magnets: The Seven Octaves as Stepping Stones

 The practice of Magnetism describes the **Seven Octaves of Relational Living** as progressive frequencies of awareness.
 Each octave is a complete practice in itself, and together they create a multi-dimensional experience of relational living.
 The practitioner moves through these octaves not linearly, but as a deepening spiral of embodied understanding.